The Geoffrey Nice Foundation

 THE FIFTH MASTER CLASS

-to be held from 02 to 13 July 2018 at the Inter-University Centre for Post-Graduate Studies (IUC) in Dubrovnik, Croatia
+It will be held from 02 to 13 July 2018 at the Inter-University Centre for Post-Graduate Studies (IUC) in Dubrovnik, Croatia.

 This Master Class is devised for MA, PhD and Post-PhD students in the fields of Law, History, Sociology, Politics, International Relations, Journalism, European Studies or related subjects.

 Please send your application, consisting of a CV and a short motivation letter, to: [email protected]

 POLITICAL EXPEDIENCY AND INTERNATIONAL CRIMINAL TRIBUNALS

 Speakers: HE Atifete Jahjaga, Lord Iain Bonomy, Andrew Cayley CMG QC, Sir Geoffrey Nice QC, Professor Davor Derenčinović, Dr. Robert Muharremi, Dr. Nevenka Tromp, et al.

 Brammertz’s observations about closing of ICTY - critisized

 I am surprised to read ICTY Chief Prosecutor Brammertz’s observations about links made at the Tribunal between crimes committed in Bosnia and Croatia and the state of Serbia.

 I am surprised to read ICTY Chief Prosecutor Brammertz’s observations about links made at the Tribunal between crimes committed in Bosnia and Croatia and the state of Serbia.
 He cites no court decisions.
 The indictment policy of the tribunal let Serbia off the hook.
 There was no serious effort in the Karadzic or Mladic cases to prove the links and judgments in both cases allow Serbia to claim itself to be an uninvolved party and that Bosnia Serbs were barely worse than other perpetrators.